Generic Name: menotropins (MEN-oh-TROE-pins)

-- LAB TESTS, including hormone levels and pregnancy tests, may be performed while you use Menopur.
+- Lab tests, including hormone levels and pregnancy tests, may be performed while you use Menopur.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- PREGNANCY and BREAST-FEEDING: Do not use Menopur if you are or become pregnant.
-If you suspect that you could be pregnant, contact your doctor.
-It is unknown if Menopur is excreted in breast milk.
+- PREGNANCY and BREAST-FEEDING: Menopur may cause harm to the fetus.
+If you suspect that you could be pregnant, contact your doctor right away.
+It is not known if Menopur is found in breast milk.
 If you are or will be breast-feeding while you are using Menopur, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of Menopur: